 The Counseling Center is an office staffed by mental health professionals trained to help you discover ways to cope with problems in living.
 We support the educational process by assisting students in their academic, personal, and social development.
 Our staff has a commitment to meeting the needs of individuals from diverse backgrounds including differences of culture, race, gender, ability and sexual orientation.

 Counseling sessions are scheduled by appointment.
 To make an appointment, you may visit the Counseling Center in Madison Hall 136, or call 256-824-6203.
-Students are asked to arrive for their first appointment about 15 minutes early to fill out paperwork.
+Students are asked to arrive for their first appointment 30 minutes early to fill out paperwork.
 During the first session, a counselor will listen to your concerns and determine which resources at the Counseling Center or elsewhere will best suit your needs.

 About Counseling Sessions